In a forge on Vancouver Island, reclaimed steel is turned into tanto.

-Komori~san and his talented crew came to the island and spent a couple of days getting footage in the forge and of the final assembly of a tanto.
-They set up all their own lighting in the forge, and along with a couple of cameras and a sound… Continue reading
+Last summer Komori~san and a talented crew came to the island and spent a couple of days getting footage in the forge and of the final assembly of a tanto.
+Take a look at these beautiful stills, his latest creation is set to go live this week!
+A… Continue reading

 I just received word that Louie Mills (Yasutomo – 康友) has moved on to the next stage of life, passing peacefully in his sleep this morning.
 A friend to many and generous with his knowledge and craft.
 He will be missed on this side but we hope to… Continue reading